veggiespam/ImageLocationScanner/README.md

     * IPTC: Keywords = Communications
 ```

-Note the names of the jar files could be different, please confirm them.
+Jar filenames could be different, please confirm classpath.
+Yes, "Ubited" is spelled that way in the jpg.

 # Usage Requirements